 Trash being dumped into the oceans is earning recognition as a growing danger.
 Efforts are being made to stop this practice.
-What are the reasons for beach trash and plastic becoming a bigg
+What are the reasons for beach trash and plastic becoming a bigger concern?

 Marine debris comes from sources both on land and at sea.
 Indeed, Mother Nature also can put tons of debris into the oceans.
 Anyone who has visited the Nicoya coast after a heavy storm hit the land will see tons of trees and other materials piled up coming from Costa Ricans rivers.
 But most is biodegradable.